 Sometimes dry AMD changes to become “wet” AMD.
-We do have effective treatments for wet macular disease in NZ.
+We do have effective treatments for wet macular disease in New Zealand.
 Treatment usually involves injections into the affected eye.
 This sounds alarming, but many elderly New Zealanders have regular injections at the eye clinic, they generally cope very well with the procedures, which help them to retain the vision they have.

 The success of treatment for wet AMD depends on beginning treatment early, as soon as the wet disease develops.
 If a person notices sudden changes in their central vision, or straight lines appear distorted, with a wobble or kink, then they should arrange to see their optometrist as soon as possible, ideally within a few days.
-The optometrist will be able to examine the retina and macula refer on to the ophthalmologist if urgent treatment is necessary.
+The optometrist will be able to examine the retina and macula and refer on to an ophthalmologist if treatment is necessary.

 The good news about AMD is that the disease is limited to the central vision.
 This is troublesome because it makes reading and recognising faces difficult, however the peripheral vision is not affected.
 People with AMD are able to move around without bumping into doorways and they can be reassured that they will never go completely blind.

 Blind Low Vision NZ can help people to understand which part of their vision is not working well.
 This is especially helpful when they want to explain to family and friends what is going on.
 Staff at Blind Low Vision NZ can help people to come to terms with their vision loss, and to learn to use new techniques or equipment to make the most of their remaining vision, so that they can continue to do the things that are important to them.